 The Company has irrevocable uncollateralized letters of credit with various banks, where the beneficiaries are clearing organizations through which it transacted, that are used in lieu of margin and deposits with those clearing organizations.
-As of June 30, 2018 and December 31, 2017, the Company was contingently liable for \$1.1 million and \$1.0 million, respectively, under these letters of credit.
+For both September 30, 2018 and December 31, 2017, the Company was contingently liable for \$1.0 million under these letters of credit.